Last July, a buddy and I revisited one of my favorite spots in Penida — Banah Cliff Point!

 From the Banah cliffs you can usually see a bunch of tiny manta rays and speedboats floating around on the ocean below.
 Great stuff!

-There’s no entry fee or parking fee as of 2019.
+There’s no entry fee or parking fee here.

 How To Get To Banah Cliff Point

 Banah cliff point is on the west side of Nusa Penida island.
 It’s accessible by car or scooter, about 1 hour drive from the main docks and accommodation in northern Penida.

 Be careful if you go by scooter because the road to Banah is one of the roughest roads in Penida, and may be dangerous in some spots if you don’t take it slow!

 If you’re looking for more info on how to get to Nusa Penida island in the first place, you can find that here.

 Nusa Penida Private Driver

 If you’d like to explore Nusa Penida in the comfort and safety of a van, with a driver, my top recommendation would be Klook.com.

 Their price is 540k IDR for a full day of driving in Penida (10 hours) for 1-5 passengers (total price for the whole van + driver!).
 This is a steal.